atharvas/tacc-inference/README.md

 > [!Note]
-> TACC Inference is a fork of [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference).
+> TACC Inference is a fork of [VectorInstitute/vector-inference](https://github.com/VectorInstitute/vector-inference) which was developed at the [Vector Institute](https://vectorinstitute.ai/).
 We highly recommend reading through the  `vector-inference` documentation as well.

 # Installation